Geometric planted matchings beyond the Gaussian model: Introduction

-The difference between \Cref{thm:high_dim_lss} and \Cref{thm:high_dim_lssc} lies in how the variance of the coordinates of the initial positions and noise interact.
+This would provide a concrete case in which $\lss$ fails, but $\mle$ succeeds.} As this also suggests, the difference between \Cref{thm:high_dim_lss} and \Cref{thm:high_dim_lssc} lies in how the variance of the coordinates of the initial positions and noise interact.
 In \Cref{thm:high_dim_lss} the noise term includes a weighted arithmetic mean of the variances of the noise vector with weights given by the proportion of each coordinate on the signal term.
 The noise term in \Cref{thm:high_dim_lssc} has a similar interpretation but with a weighted harmonic mean.
-Since the harmonic mean is always smaller than the arithmetic mean, the signal-to-noise term in \Cref{thm:high_dim_lssc} dominates the one from \Cref{thm:high_dim_lss}, as expected.
+Since the harmonic mean is always smaller than the arithmetic mean, the (conjectured) signal-to-noise ratio term in \Cref{thm:high_dim_lssc} always dominates the one from \Cref{thm:high_dim_lss}, as expected.
 The conditions,

 are technical conditions on the stable rank of $\Sigma_Z \Sigma_X$, $\Sigma_X$ and $(\Sigma_Z)^{-1}\Sigma_X$ respectively.
 These conditions roughly state that the sum of the entries of these diagonal matrices cannot be too concentrated along a small subset of coordinates.
 All three conditions necessarily require that $d = \omega(\log n)$.
 For $\Sigma_X$ this condition can be interpreted as saying that we must \textit{effectively} be in a high-dimensional setting by ruling out scenarios where we might have $d = \omega(\log n)$ but our signal is concentrated in a low-dimensional subspace.
-If $\Sigma_X$ is isotropic, the first condition in \eqref{eq:stable_ranks} rules out the possibility of the strength of noise being concentrated along a low-dimensional subset of coordinates and the last condition rules out the possibility of there being a small subset of coordinates with a level of noise much smaller than the other ones.
+If $\Sigma_X$ is isotropic, the first condition in \eqref{eq:stable_ranks} rules out the possibility of the strength of noise being concentrated along a small subset of coordinates and the last condition rules out an analogous possibility regarding the inverse of the noise level on the coordinates.

 Before proceeding, we note that the proofs of our high-dimensional results also rely on the concept of augmenting cycles that was outlined in the discussion of \Cref{thm:lss_up_low_d}.
 The main difference is that we must use the Hanson-Wright inequality to show that the quadratic forms on the initial positions concentrate around their expected value.
 This allows us to obtain sharp estimates as the dimension grows.